 Rehabilitation recipients might often require moving along between long-term care and post-acute care facilities regularly, as per the necessary level of care according to their condition.

-” A majority of patients admitted to post-acute care are later transferred to a second post-acute setting.”
+According to an AHA study,” A majority of patients admitted to post-acute care are later transferred to a second post-acute setting.”
 The patients in such cases are mostly are seniors with memory issues, mental health problems including physical ones too in some cases.
 Therefore, long-term coordinated care is the right solution in such cases to update care plans and manage medications and transfers.

 With the success of this model, many licensed social workers or care coordinators work with patients who need this kind of coordinated care.
 They understand the patient’s condition and care plans while ensuring that the patient is cared for to meet the effectiveness of the treatment.
 Moreover, the coordinators also ensure to provide referrals and support according to the facility for the patients, in order to give them the best quality of life treatment.